Youth are tomorrow’s community

 The Youth in Philanthropy Project (YIPP) was born – the first of its kind on the Sunshine Coast.

 A second major youth venture, the Schools in Philanthropy Project (SIPP) was established in 2014 and in 2016 the Foundation established a Youth Sub-fund.

 The development of YIPP and SIPP led the Board to a better understanding of the not-for-profit youth organisations already active on the Sunshine Coast.
 It was decided that, rather than reinventing the wheel, the most effective role for the Foundation was to work with the already established local organisations.

-Youth Grant recipients
+Snapshot of Youth Grant recipients

 Buderim Girl Guides Support Group – $2,755

 Buderim Lions Club – $2,200

 Buderim Mountain State School P&C – $12,628 (5 grants)

 Buderim Scout Group – $10,160 (2 grants)